vmstan/vmstan.github.io/tweetbot.md

 - Make sure you select "Regular Expression"
 - Relax

-_If you're updating from an older version of the filter, be sure to delete the previous entry first and create a new one!_
+If you're updating from an older version of the filter, be sure to delete the previous entry first and create a new one, otherwise your changes are not applied.

 ### Filter